zhangfuwen/commandergenius/readme.txt

 Launch commands

+	./build.sh ballfield

+Or in separate steps

 	rm project/jni/application/src
 	ln -s ballfield project/jni/application/src
 	./changeAppSettings.sh -a
+	./build.sh

 Then edit file build.sh if needed to add NDK dir to your PATH, then launch it.
-It will compile a bunch of libs under project/libs/armeabi, create Android package file project/bin/MainActivity-debug.apk, and install it to your device or emulator, if you specify option -i or -r to build.sh.
+It will compile a bunch of libs under project/libs/, create Android package file project/bin/MainActivity-debug.apk, and install it to your device or emulator, if you specify option -i or -r to build.sh.
 Then you can test it by launching Ballfield icon from Android applications menu.